AlexWendland/public-note/programming/Function conventions.md

 ## Function Arguments

-The best functions are ones with no arguments.
+The best functions are ones with no arguments (niladic).
 This makes it easier to read as regularly arguments are at a different level of abstraction to the function.
 Also easier for [[Testing|testing]] as you don't have to try the function with multiple different arguments.

+### Try to have less than 3 arguments

+It is best to avoid functions with more than 3 arguments.
+There are obvious exceptions like a point in 4 dimensional space but this is a rule of thumb.

+### Monadic functions

+Monadic functions are ones that have one input argument.
+There are a couple reasons to use these.

+#### Question

+Ask a question about an input variable, such as `does_this_file_exist(fileName)`

+#### Transformation

+Something that takes an input argument and transforms it somehow.
+Then returns the altered variable as a return variable.

+#### Event

+This is an event trigger, such as if someone failed there password a given number of times.

+If the functions don't follow these sorts of patterns then it is unwise to use them.

 ### Make function variables instance variables

 The arguments you might want to pass to the function could be instance variables.
 (This is a very [[Object Oriented Programming (OOP)|object oriented]] approach.)

+### Don't use input arguments to output the result

+Most programmers won't expect the output to be given by an input variable such as using a [[Mutability|mutable]] variable.
+Provide the output as a new variable.

 ## Function organisation